We cannot live without salt, just like water.

 In ancient times, they began to add salt into herbs, cereals and flesh to ferment them.

 It was an effective way to preserve not only the food but also the salt itself, because the salt which was extremely valuable at that time.

 The natural salt can easily break down and become sodium magnesium which is almost useless.

 However, if the salt remains in protein or starch, the air cannot touch it and decomposition is prevented.

 2. Purification and salt

-In ancient times, people believed that salt had special power to purify an area and drive away evil spirits.
+From ancient times, people have believed that salt has special power to purify the objects.